-Prior to completion of this offering, GOHO, LLC (our "controlling stockholder") held substantially all of the outstanding shares of our common stock.
+GOHO, LLC (our "controlling stockholder") holds all of the outstanding shares of our common stock.
 GOHO, LLC is controlled by Mitchell B. Goldsteen, our Executive Chairman.
-Our controlling stockholder will beneficially own approximately 85.9% of our common stock immediately following consummation of this offering (or approximately 84.2% if the underwriters exercise their option to purchase additional shares of common stock in full).
+We expect our controlling stockholder will beneficially own approximately 82.8% of our common stock immediately following consummation of this offering (or approximately 80.7% if the underwriters exercise their option to purchase additional shares of common stock in full).
 Therefore, our controlling stockholder will be able to have a significant influence over fundamental and significant corporate matters and transactions.
 Although we do not expect to rely on the "controlled company" exemption, we will be a "controlled company" under the listing standards of Nasdaq and the rules of the SEC and we will qualify for exemptions from certain corporate governance requirements.
 See "Management - Controlled Company Exemption" and "Risk Factors - Risks Related to this Offering, the Securities Markets and Ownership of Our Common Stock."